kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Linux/index.md

    ```

     **NOTE:**
-    To mount a host directory to the container's filesystem, add the following flag to the previous command: -v FOLDER\_WITH\_DEMO:FOLDER\_INSIDE\_CONTAINER
+    To mount a host directory to the container's filesystem, add the following flag to the previous command: `-v FOLDER_WITH_DEMO:FOLDER_INSIDE_CONTAINER`.
     For example, the following command will build a demo project and direct you to the container's shell, where you can test immediately:

    ```